Ruskin, Florida: Government

 Ruskin is also home for the National Weather Service (NWS) Forecast Office labeled "Tampa Bay Area - Ruskin".
 This forecast office is responsible for the area from Levy County in the north to Lee County in the south and extending in as far inland as Sumter, Polk, Hardee, DeSoto, and Highlands Counties.
 It also is responsible for weather forecasts and severe storm warnings for the western Florida coastal waters from Cedar Key to Bonita Beach and out 60 nmi which includes Tampa Bay and Charlotte Harbor.
 There is an NEXRAD weather radar site featuring dual polarization doppler radar and aviation terminal forecasts are also done at this office.

 Education

 In 2014, the J. Vince Thompson Elementary School opened in Ruskin.
 It is the first LEED-designated school in Hillsborough County.
 The campus adjoins Lennard High School and Hillsborough Community College SouthShore campus.

 The Hillsborough Community College SouthShore campus is located in Ruskin.
 It is LEED-certified Gold.
 It includes the Lennard Collegiate Academy.

 On October 30, 2014, Gannon University, based from Erie, Pennsylvania, announced that it would offer graduate health professional programs at a new campus in Ruskin.
 The site was chosen to meet increased demand for high-quality graduate education in disciplines that served the rapidly expanding health care sector of the Florida economy.

 Media

 WPHX—101.9 FM The Phoenix

-The Phoenix is the Ruskin community radio station, WPHX 101.9 FM, transmitting from the Firehouse Cultural Center in Ruskin, which began broadcasting on August 17, 2015.
+The Phoenix is the Ruskin community radio station, WPHX-LP (101.9 FM), transmitting from the Firehouse Cultural Center in Ruskin, which began broadcasting on August 17, 2015.